G♯ Minor

 G♯ - Fifth finger (5)

-In some instances, you might find the music that you're playing requires you to play the chord with different fingers.
+In some instances, you might find that the music you're playing requires you to play the chord with different fingers.
 Watch the video above to get a feel for how the chord sounds and looks.

 What are the inversions of G♯ minor?